Info about Kohberger’s defense revealed

 “Additionally, the State has disclosed a forensic pathologist who will testify regarding manner of death, injuries, and specific wounds on the deceased,” the court document states.
 “Mr. Kohberger has disclosed a forensic pathologist who has some differing opinions including injury and specific wounds on the deceased.”

-They revealed information about his other medical conditions: autism spectrum disorder and obsessive compulsive disorder.
+They revealed information about his other medical conditions: autism spectrum disorder and obsessive compulsive disorder (OCD).

 Kohberger’s attorneys say these conditions may lead others to misinterpret his behavior and “cast them in a more sinister light.”